klustria/helidon-mp-ocivault-unittest/Practices.md

          import java.util.Map;
          ```
-6. Create a new junit test class by highlighting the `io.heldon.unittest` (or `io/helidon/unittest` path) under `src/test/java` from the Project tool window and use `File->New->Java Class` from the menu and enter `CdiBeanFakeTest` which will then create `public class CdiBeanFakeTest`.
+6. Create a new junit test class by highlighting the `io.heldon.unittest` (or `io/helidon/unittest` path) under `src/test/java` from the Project tool window and use `File->New->Java Class` from the menu bar and enter `CdiBeanFakeTest` which will then create `public class CdiBeanFakeTest`.
 The class only needs package visibility scope so remove the `public` keyword from the class declaration.
 7. Add an inner class that simulates a `VaultsClient` performing a `createSecret()` call:
    1. Inside the new test class, create `FakeVaultsBean` as a static class that implements `Vaults` interface.
 Place this code snippet at the end of the `CdiBeanFakeTest's` body
       ```java